top of page

 LCF’s priorities include:

-LCF currently protects four properties totaling 226 acres in Champaign, Piatt, Vermilion, and DeWitt counties.
+LCF currently protects six properties totaling 403 acres in Champaign, Piatt, Vermilion, and DeWitt counties.

-Brady Woods and the Sangamon River Corridor Reserve include portions of the Sangamon River.
-Our Jordan Creek site sits at the confluence of Jordan Creek and the Salt Fork of the Vermilion River.
+Jasmine Hollow Land & Water Reserve, Charlotte & Dan Brady Woods Nature Preserve, Feller Woods, and the Sangamon River Corridor Reserve all include portions of the Sangamon River (see map).
+Mouth of Jordan Reserve sits at the confluence of Jordan Creek and the Salt Fork of the Vermilion River.
 At Mettler Woods Nature Preserve, a creek on the property feeds into the Salt Creek Natural Area.

 Our events page highlights our free nature programs, workdays, field trips, and annual Mudpuppy Festival.